unixbigot/Scrub-Clipboard/README.md

 1. Install the workflow
  * Click the saved workflow to install it
 1. Set a keyboard shortcut
-.* Open System preferences, go to keyboard tab, select shortcuts .* Find Scrub Clipboard in the services section and set a shortcut
+ * Open System preferences, go to keyboard tab, select shortcuts
+ * Find Scrub Clipboard in the services section and set a shortcut
+ * I chose cmd-option-x to mean "cut nothing"

 # Why can't I do it with applescript instead of shell script